-The Association of International Credential Evaluators - Setting the Standard for Credentials Evaluation
+The Association of International Credential Evaluators - Setting the Standard for Credential Evaluation

 Since its inception in 1998, AICE has been responsible for developing and implementing the ethics and correct practices required by a profession that touches the individual lives of each of our clients, as well as our society as a whole.